 TOGETHER WE PRAY

-As we come to terms with the temporary cancellation of Sunday services we invite you to embrace the opportunity to be even more aware of one another.
+As we come to terms with the ongoing reality of a pandemic we invite you to embrace the opportunity to be even more aware of one another.
 Now is the time to establish connections which ensure that no one is forgotten.
 Now is also the time to pray.
-Although we cannot gather in the ways that we have become accustomed to, there are still plenty of things we can do to worship God and pray for the world.
-As you and your communities discover new ways of being church we urge you to let us know what works for you so that we can share it with our sisters and brothers.

 May we be united in our commitment to one another, to all who live around us, and to the world we share.
 May we find ways to set our own anxiety aside and to remember we are not alone.
 May God's peace settle upon you and remain with you always.